Maastricht Rebels: Significant events in the rebellion

 On the following day, it emerged, on inspection of the Division List, that the Government Whip and teller of the Opposition votes Irvine Patnick had failed to notice an overcount of one vote for the Labour amendment.
 Had he done so, it would have meant a clear win without a reliance being placed on the Speaker.
 On the next day (Friday) the government tabled a reworded motion to its predecessor, seeking the confidence of the House in their policy on the Social Chapter instead of merely "taking note" thereof.
 As a result, the Government easily won the substantive question by 339–299.
 Had the government lost this motion of confidence, a dissolution would have been requested and probably granted.

 Bill Cash set-up the European Foundation to fund legal challenges to the government.
 Opposition to Maastricht led to the foundation of the Anti-Federalist League which ultimately led to the creation of the UK Independence Party (UKIP).
 Certain rebels later went on to join that political party, such as Christopher Gill and Richard Body, with Roger Knapman serving as their leader from 2002 to 2006.

 The Maastricht rebels continued to harass the government on European issues, coming close to bringing the Government down three times.
 They repeatedly called Major's bluff on an early dissolution of Parliament.
-On 23 November 1994, Nick Budgen asked him whether he had spoken to the Queen about dissolving Parliament.
+On 23 November 1994, Nicholas Budgen asked him whether he had spoken to the Queen about dissolving Parliament.
 On 25 November 1994, Christopher Gill stated he would sooner resign as a Conservative than vote for the Bill.
 All those Conservatives who rebelled over the EC Finance Bill on 28 November 1994 had the Conservative whip withdrawn.

 Deselection was threatened, so those Conservative MPs would not be able to stand at the next election, although at that time it was mostly a decision for the party members in their Constituency Association.
 Budgen summed the attitude of the rebels up with this quote: "It would be my general feeling that the transference of power to Europe was so important a matter as to require a vote against any organisation and any party that wished to transfer that power."
 In 1995, Major called an early leadership election to attempt to reimpose his authority on the party, and won.
 However, the infighting continued, and the Conservatives were heavily defeated in the general election of May 1997.